CRFO/Udacity_Data_Engineering_Projects/Project 1 - Data Modeling with PostGres/README.md

 The project builds an ETL pipeline using Python and SQL transferring data from 2 folders (log_data and song_data) that have JSON files localed in two local directories into 5 tables: *songplays, users, songs, artists and time*.

+# Files Structure:

+- *data/* folder contains log_data and song_data files in JSON format.
+- *sql_queries.py* defines the SQL queries to create, drop and insert into tables.
+- *create_tables.py* creates the Sparkify DB and executes creation and deletion of all tables.
+- *etl.py* reads and processes the song and log JSON files and inserts them into the PostGres DB.
+- *etl.ipynb* and test.ipynb test execution of the Python scripts and SQL statements respectively.

 # Star Schema

 ## Fact Table